hughobrien/zfs-remote-mirror/README.md

 Now we'll get the [*crochet*](https://github.com/freebsd/crochet) build tool, which delightfully does almost all the hard work of image building for us.
 The package is maintained on GitHub, which is a little unusual for FreeBSD.
 If you have *git*, or indeed *git-lite* installed on your system you can get the code with:

 	hugh@local$ git clone https://github.com/freebsd/crochet.git
+	hugh@local$ cd crochet

-If you don't have git, GitHub provide zipped archives:
+If you don't have *git*, GitHub provide zipped archives:

 	hugh@local$ fetch https://github.com/freebsd/crochet/archive/master.zip
 	hugh@local$ unzip master.zip
 	hugh@local$ mv crochet-master crochet
 	hugh@local$ cd crochet

 Crochet operates around a central build script, called *config.sh*.
-There's a sample file in this directory, which I recommend you take a look at, but for expediency, simply create a new file in this directory called config.sh with the following contents:
+There's a sample file in this directory, which I recommend you take a look at, but for expediency, simply create a new file in this directory called *config.sh* with the following contents:

 	board_setup RaspberryPi
-	option ImageSize 3900mb # for 4 Gigabyte card
+	option ImageSize 3900mb
 	option User hugh
 	KERNCONF=RPI-B-ZFS
 	FREEBSD_SRC=/home/hugh/knox/src

 Change the user as needed.
 I'm using a 4GB card, and leaving about 10% of the space unused so the internal chip can handle bad-sectors more easily.
-The formula for this is n x 1024 x 0.9, where n is the number of Gigabytes on your card.
+The formula for ImageSize is n x 1024 x 0.9, where n is the number of GigaBytes on your card.

 The *KERNCONF* is where the fun is.
 This is the specification of how to build the kernel for the RaspberryPi.
 There's an existing config file in *~/knox/src/sys/arm/conf/RPI-B* that I've modified as by default it doesn't come with, or support ZFS.
 Here are the modifications: